 Duloxetine is a SNRI with its primary effect on the CNS.
 Caution should be used when it is administered in combination with other centrally acting drugs and substances, especially those with a similar mechanism of action, including alcohol.
-Concurrent use with other drugs with serotonergic activity (eg SNRIs, SSRIs, triptans or tramadol) may result in serotonin syndrome (see 4.4 Special warnings and precautions for use).
+Concurrent use with other drugs with serotonergic activity (e.g. SNRIs, SSRIs, triptans or tramadol) may result in serotonin syndrome (see Section 4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE).

-Although duloxetine does not increase the impairment of mental and motor skills caused by alcohol, use of CYMBALTA with substantial alcohol consumption may be associated with severe liver injury.
-Isolated cases of liver failure, including fatal cases, have been reported (see 4.4 Special warnings and precautions for use - Use in hepatic impairment).
-CYMBALTA should only be used in exceptional circumstances with extreme caution in patients who consume substantial amounts of alcohol.
+Although duloxetine does not increase the impairment of mental and motor skills caused by alcohol, use of duloxetine with substantial alcohol consumption may be associated with severe liver injury.
+Isolated cases of liver failure, including fatal cases, have been reported (see Section 4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE, Use in Hepatic Impairment and Hepatotoxicity).
+Duloxetine should only be used in exceptional circumstances with extreme caution in patients who consume substantial amounts of alcohol.